Modafinil

 Upside Rationale

-Evidence quality (3.5/5.0).
-Modafinil has a large clinical literature, but the best evidence is indication-specific and partly stale.
-AASM 2021 strongly recommends modafinil for adult narcolepsy and idiopathic hypersomnia, and the FDA label supports adult narcolepsy, OSA residual sleepiness, and shift-work disorder.
-But Mann 2026 highlights no eligible new narcolepsy randomized trials after 2017, while Jung 2026 adds condition-specific adverse-effect nuance.
-Evidence quality stays 3.5 because the literature is sufficient for sleep-medicine use, less independent for nootropic use, and conflicted in pregnancy safety.
+Evidence quality (4.3/5.0).
+Modafinil has a large, mature clinical literature, which lifts this dimension high.
+AASM 2021 strongly recommends it for adult narcolepsy and idiopathic hypersomnia, and the FDA label supports narcolepsy, OSA residual sleepiness, and shift-work disorder.
+Mann 2026 notes no eligible new narcolepsy randomized trials after 2017, and Jung 2026 adds condition-specific adverse-effect nuance.
+The 4.3 holds because the indication evidence is strong and guideline-backed; the honest discounts are thinner independent nootropic data and unresolved pregnancy safety, not a weak core literature.

 Speed of onset (4.5/5.0).
 Modafinil speed is one of its best features.
-Nick feels first effects around 30 minutes and full effect around 45 minutes, which matches common clinical and user experience.
-The DailyMed label reinforces once-daily morning dosing or pre-shift timing, reflecting the drug's practical all-day duration.
+Nick feels first effects around 30 minutes and full effect around 45 minutes, matching common clinical and user experience.
+The DailyMed label reinforces once-daily morning or pre-shift dosing, reflecting all-day duration.
 Compared with creatine, omega-3, lion's mane, neurofeedback, or red light therapy, modafinil is fast.
-The score stays 4.5 because caffeine and immediate-release amphetamines can feel faster, but few interventions deliver this much same-day wakefulness.
+The 4.5 holds because caffeine and immediate-release amphetamines can feel faster, but few interventions deliver this much same-day wakefulness.

 Durability (1.5/5.0).
-Modafinil has almost no carryover benefit beyond the dosing window.
+Modafinil has almost no carryover beyond the dosing window.
 Once exposure falls, wakefulness, vigilance, and attention return to baseline, and some users feel rebound fatigue after high-dose or sleep-debt use.
-Modafinil does not train a skill, build a nutrient reserve, improve airway physiology, or fix the sleep debt that made it useful.
-This is different from CPAP-like airway correction or a durable sleep routine.
-The 1.5 score holds because modafinil is an on-board pharmacological tool, not an adaptive protocol.
+It does not train a skill, build a reserve, fix airway physiology, or repay the sleep debt that made it useful, unlike CPAP-like airway correction or a durable sleep routine.
+The 1.5 holds because modafinil is an on-board pharmacological tool, not an adaptive protocol.

-Bioindividuality (2.7/5.0).
-Modafinil response varies sharply by sleep debt, task type, stimulant sensitivity, psychiatric vulnerability, age, hepatic function, sex, and baseline cognition.
-Muller 2013 helps explain why "better cognition" is too broad: certain tasks may improve while creative thinking or flexible output may not.
+Bioindividuality (3.4/5.0).
+Modafinil response varies by sleep debt, task type, stimulant sensitivity, psychiatric vulnerability, age, hepatic function, sex, and baseline cognition, but the responder pattern is reasonably predictable, which lifts this dimension.
+Muller 2013 explains why "better cognition" is too broad: some tasks improve while creative or flexible output may not.
 Some users get clean energy; others get anxiety, headache, bruxism, appetite loss, or distraction-lock.
-The 2.7 score holds because modafinil can be excellent in a narrow responder-state match and mediocre or counterproductive outside that match.
+The 3.4 holds because a clear responder-state match makes modafinil excellent, and the modifiers are identifiable up front.

 DimensionWeightScoreVisualWeighted